pydemo/stddev-example/README.md

 ## Metrics.
 ### You can fetch row counts from:
 1. CloudWatch logs (Write logs from your Python scripts into CloudWatch log group.
 Then use CW Logs Insights query language to create dashboard)
-2. S3 file metadata (assumed you updated file metadata with row counts from your python script)
+2. S3 file metadata (assumed you updated file metadata with row counts from your python script at data load time)
-3. S3 bucket tags (assumed you created those bucket tags with row counts from your python script)
+3. S3 bucket tags (assumed you created those bucket tags with row counts from your python script at data load time)
 4. Brute–force recount all rows in a bucket FACT_UPDATED using Python.
 ### Job status:
 1. CloudWatch logs (Write job leg status from your Python scripts into CloudWatch log group.
 Then use CW Logs Insights query language to create dashboard)